shopgate/ext-terms-and-conditions/README.md

         * textColor - (string) hex value for text color of terms and conditions text.
 * termsDialog - (string) text for modal dialog.

 If the value checkBoxValues is left empty, checkout will be allowed and no checkboxes will be rendered.
+For variant products, only add the base product id.
+Support for terms and conditions specific to a variant product is not supported.

 ## Example Config
 ```